sabre-io/sabre.io/source/dav/scalability.md

 layout: default
 ---

-While the default library suffices for small-scall WebDAV installations, there are areas that can be optimized for maximum perfmance, and operations in a load-balanced environment.
+While the default library suffices for small-scall WebDAV installations, there are areas that can be optimized for maximum performance, and operations in a load-balanced environment.

 This manual aims to cover the most important bits.